-Grupo de Trabajo de Residentes y Jóvenes Urólogos de la Asociación Española de Urología
+Grupo de Trabajo de Residentes y Jóvenes Urólogos de la Asociación Española de Urología (@ResidentesAEU)

 To become a urologist you must pass a national exam named "Examen MIR".
 The exam consists in 225 questions about general medical and surgical knowledge.
 According with the score you may choose a post of resident in Urology.
 The training is for 5 years.
 First year is in General Surgery, Vascular Surgery, Nephrology and other specialties.